frosty6742/frozen-slimes/README.md

 *may make solder pads smaller on future versions*

+*if you want to buy pcb packs straight from me or even fully assembled pcbs or even whole trackers dm me*

 ### Printing

 Printing instructions for how you want to build your slimes will be added here